humdrum-tools/humdrum-documentation/tool/semits/index.md

 produce negative output values.
 For example, the `**pitch` token \"C3\" is transformed to -12 (-ts).

-The **semits** command is able to translate any of the pitch-related representations listed below.
+The <span class="tool">semits</span> command is able to translate any of the pitch-related representations listed below.
 In each case, a tuning standard of A4 equals 440 hertz is assumed.
 For descriptions of the various input representations (including `**semits`) refer to Section 2 *(Representation Reference)* of this reference manual.

-It is recommended that output files produced using the **semits** command should be given names with the distinguishing \`.sem\' extension.
+It is recommended that output files produced using the <span class="tool">semits</span>
+command should be given names with the distinguishing \`.sem\' extension.